 Should I contact or pay Collection Resources, Inc?

-The best way to go about dealing with Collection Resources, Inc is to work with a credit repair professional.
-They delete millions of negative items every year from companies like Collection Resources, Inc for millions of clients nationwide.
+The most effective way to deal with Collection Resources, Inc is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Collection Resources, Inc on behalf of their clients.

 And they may be able to help you too.